Largs

-Largs (An Leargaidh Ghallda) is a town on the Firth of Clyde in North Ayrshire, Scotland, about 33 mi from Glasgow.
+Largs (An Leargaidh Ghallda) is a coastal town on the Firth of Clyde in North Ayrshire, Scotland.
 The original name means "the slopes" (An Leargaidh) in Scottish Gaelic.

-A popular seaside resort with a pier, the town markets itself on its historic links with the Vikings and an annual festival is held each year in early September.
-In 1263 it was the site of the Battle of Largs between the Norwegian and the Scottish armies.
+A popular seaside resort with a pier, the town's population was 10,917 in 2022.

+The town markets itself on its historic links with the Vikings and an annual festival is held each year in early September.
+In 1263, it was the site of the Battle of Largs between the Norwegian and the Scottish armies.

 History

-There is evidence of human activity in the vicinity of Largs which can be dated to the Neolithic era.
-The Haylie Chambered Tomb in Douglas Park dates from c.
-3000 BC.

-Largs evolved from the estates of North Cunninghame over which the Montgomeries of Skelmorlie became temporal lords in the seventeenth century.
-Sir Robert Montgomerie built Skelmorlie Aisle in the ancient kirk of Largs in 1636 as a family mausoleum.
-Today the monument is all that remains of the old kirk.